 - Canadian Citizens or Landed Immigrants.

 - Proficient in English.

 - College graduates (graduates of a two or three year program); or

 - Individuals with two years of post-secondary education and one year of related work experience; or

 - Individuals with three years of related work experience.

-The program extends over a ten month period and includes 320 academic credit hours.
+This program extends over a forty two week period and consists of 320 academic credit hours.
 Webinars are scheduled for a minimum of two hours per week, and are accessible from any internet-enabled mobile device.

 Ashton College accepts Visa, MasterCard, or a bank draft payable to “Ashton College”.
 The program is also eligible for Canada Student Loans and other forms of Government Funding.